3 days in Mallorca the perfect road trip itinerary

 Parking needs to be paid in cash beforehand, at the machines located on the premises.
 Then you need to display the ticket you received on your car’s dashboard.
 You have several options to choose from (1h – 2 euros, 2h – 3 euros, etc).

-A street down and you can find another viewpoint (Mirador Valldemossa) from where you can see the same panorama.
+On the street below you can find another viewpoint (Mirador Valldemossa) from where you can see the same panorama.
 I preferred this one for taking pictures as it was pretty much empty.

 Fornalutx

 Fornalutx is another lovely village in the Serra de Tramuntana mountains, located very close to Soller.
-It’s smaller than Valldemossa but still very pretty.
+It’s much smaller than Valldemossa, but still very pretty.

 If you can’t find an empty spot here, you can try your luck at the bigger parking lot farther away on Carrer Arbona-Colom (Parkplatz on the map).